 If disposability is the only imaginable outcome of relationships that are based more on choosing each other rather than needing each other, this is a call for more imagination, not for narrower relationship options.

 At 21 years old, you’re asking good questions.
-A certain amount of naivete is appropriate at this age and indicates an open mind.
 See if you can keep an open mind even as you experience the inevitable relationship trials and tribulations ahead, marriage or no marriage.

 All my best,